- Sire-Dam -

 “I’m delighted with Lord Glitters.
 He has a huge engine and I think like a lot of the horses in the race, he would have preferred a stronger gallop, but I’m delighted with him,” Yorkshire-based O’Meara said:

 “He was the lowest-rated horse in the race and we were thinking about this race or the Royal Hunt Cup, but he’s run a blinder.
 He really likes it at this track and he always seems to run well here.”

-Lord Glitters confirmed that on his next start when splitting Beat The Bank and Sudois, his stablemate, in a thrilling Summer Mile back at the Berkshire venue.
+Lord Glitters confirmed that on his next start when splitting Beat The Bank and Suedois, his stablemate, in a thrilling Summer Mile back at the Berkshire venue.

-A return to Ascot before the year is out seems certain.
-He produced a remarkable late thrust to win the Balmoral Handicap on QIPCO British Champions Day at the Berkshire venue in October, having gone into many notebooks when runner-up at the course on his previous start.
+He had produced a remarkable late thrust to win on Champions Day, having gone into many notebooks when runner-up at the course on his previous start.